 What is bonded leather?

-Bonded leather is made like the production of paper, shredded leather scraps all made into a pulp glued together using bonding materials, this is then placed onto a paper or backing fabric and bonded to it.
+Bonded leather is made like the production of paper, shredded leather scraps all made into a pulp glued together using bonding materials, this is then placed onto a paper or backing fabric and glued to it.

-Bonded leather sometimes known as reconstituted leather.
+Bonded materials sometimes known as reconstituted leather.
 It is like a synthetic type leather, like vinyl.
 It’s made of synthetic materials of several types that is spread over ground up leather and other substances.

 It’s mechanically processed to give it the appearance of leather.